Tideshift-Labs/Fathom/README.md

 - Windows only
 - For Rider 2025.3+ only
 - For UE5 5.4+ only
+- Unreal Engine only (Support for Unity is planned)
-- UE5 Plugin must be installed in Game (not Engine)
+- UE5 Plugin must be installed in the Game (not in Engine)

 ## Getting Started